Qiskit/qiskit-metapackage/docs/qc_intro.rst

-Entangled states as natural states of quantum systems are also of importance in disciplines such as quantum chemistry and quantum simulation where the solution(s) often take the form of highly-entangled multi-qubit states.
+Entangled states as natural states of quantum systems are also of importance in disciplines such as quantum chemistry and quantum simulation where the solution(s) often take the form of entangled multi-qubit states.
 One can also utilize highly-entangled quantum states of multiple qubits to, for example, generate certifiably random numbers.
 There is even a `Qiskit package <https://qiskit-rng.readthedocs.io/en/latest/>`_ to do this!